 Lexical and auxiliary verbs

-Auxiliary verbs can be used to make a lexical verb negative, as lexical verbs do not have negative forms.
-If someone says, “I live in New York,” a person cannot express the opposite by saying, “I live not in New York,” or “I liven’t in New York.”
+Because lexical verbs do not have negative forms, they need the help of an auxiliary verb to be expressed negatively.
+For example, if someone says, “I live in New York,” a person cannot express the opposite by saying, “I live not in New York” or “I liven’t in New York.”
 The auxiliary verb do is needed to say, “I do not live in New York,” or “I don’t live in New York.”

-You cannot ask someone if he or she lives in New York simply by rearranging the phrase, “You live in New York,” to “Live you in New York?”
+You cannot ask someone if he or she lives in New York simply by rearranging the phrase “You live in New York” into “Live you in New York?”
 Again, the auxiliary verb do is required to say, “Do you live in New York?”

 Aarts, B. (2011).
 Oxford modern English grammar.
 New York, NY: Oxford University Press.